Societal attitudes toward homosexuality: Religion

 As with social attitudes in general, religious attitudes towards homosexuality vary between and among religions and their adherents.
 Traditionalists among the world's major religions generally disapprove of homosexuality, and prominent opponents of social acceptance of homosexuality often cite religious arguments to support their views.
 Liberal currents also exist within most religions, and modern lesbian and gay scholars of religion sometimes point to a place for homosexuality among historical traditions and scriptures, and emphasise religious teachings of compassion and love.

 Abrahamic religions such as Judaism, Islam, and various denominations of Christianity traditionally forbid sexual relations between people of the same sex and teach that such behaviour is sinful.
-Religious authorities point to passages in the Qur'an, the Old Testament and the New Testament for scriptural justification of these beliefs.
+Religious authorities point to passages in the Qur'an, the Hebrew Bible, Old Testament and the New Testament for scriptural justification of these beliefs.

-Among the Sinic religions of East Asia, including Confucianism, Chinese folk religion and Taoism, passionate homosexual expression is usually discouraged because it is believed to not lead to human fulfillment.
+Among the Dharmic and Sinic religions of South, Southeast and East Asia; including Hinduism, Buddhism, Confucianism, Chinese folk religion and Taoism, passionate homosexual expression is usually discouraged because it is believed to not lead to human fulfillment.